rscabral/music-suggester/README.md

  - Use Cache (Reddis, Memcache, etc)
  - New Approch for current Circuit Breacker
  - Container
+ - H2 to store the Spotify API Token
  - Deezer API :p

 ## How to build